-Below is a variety of New Age and Old Ways worksheets with corresponding mini-lessons to help your learners develop their writing skills while becoming familiar on a variety of Norse Pagan subjects like: Norse mythology, lifestyle, traditions and celebrations.
+Below is a variety of New Age and Old Ways worksheets with corresponding mini-lessons to help your learners develop their writing skills while becoming familiar with various Norse Pagan subjects like Norse mythology, lifestyle, traditions and celebrations.

 Click on the picture to download your free PDF file to print.

-Thor is the protector of Midgard, and the god of strength and lightening.
+Thor is the protector of Midgard and the god of strength and lightning.
 Thor is known to use his hammer as a weapon.
 This hammer's name is Mjolnir.

 Thor didn't always have this hammer.

 Thor's wife's name is Sif.
 She was known for her beautiful hair.
 Loki cut it off one night while she slept.
-Frightened of the concequence, Loki had three magical items crafted by the Dwarf brothers Eitri and Brokkr.
-These items were: Sif's hair of gold, Frey's magical ship, and Odin's spear; but that's not all Loki did... this tricky god then bets Brokker that he couldn't make three more items of equal value of his brothers.
-If Loki lost this bet, the drawf brother could take his head!
+Frightened by the consequence, Loki had three magical items crafted by the Dwarf brothers Eitri and Brokkr.
+These items were: Sif's hair of gold, Frey's magical ship, and Odin's spear, but that's not all Loki did... this tricky god then bets Brokker that he couldn't make three more items of equal value to his brothers.
+If Loki lost this bet, the draw brother could take his head!

 Brokker decides to make the Frey's golden boar, Odin's magical ring, and Thor's hammer, Mjolnir.

 While Brokker was forging these items, Loki had transformed into a fly and was biting him to get him to make a mistake.
 This is the reason why Thor's hammer has an unusually short handle.